ArchiDog1998/RotationSolver.Templates/docs/README.md

 # Rotation Solver

-Hi, thanks for using Rotation Solver!
+Hi, thank you for using Rotation Solver!

 Description